allenai/HyBayes/docs/MANUAL.md

 ## Introduction
 The goal of this package is to facilitate the performance comparison of two algorithms, based on given observations.

-Although here, when making such comparison, we study the posterior probabilities instead of performing a significance test.
-In the paper, we provide a comparison these two categories of approaches and advocate for including the Bayesian analysis (weather along with or in substitution to frequentest approaches).
+In [the paper](README.md#citation) we review four different approaches to assess a hypothesis (see the four different cells in the figure below).
+However, here we focus on two Bayesian approaches (a) inference with posterior probabilities (b) Bayes Factors.
 Both these approaches help a researcher claim superiority of one algorithm over another from different aspects.

 <p align="center">
     <img src="./algorithms.png">